jw3/pigpio-vl53l1x/README.md

   - Intermeasurement period should be 5ms longer than the timing budget

 For consistent timing and the fastest results use LITE_RANGING mode.

+### investigate
+- SignalRateRtnMegaCps
+  - Return signal rate (MCPS)\n these is a 16.16 fix point value, which is effectively a measure of target reflectance.
+- AmbientRateRtnMegaCps
+  - Return ambient rate (MCPS)\n these is a 16.16 fix point value, which is effectively a measure of the ambient light.
+- RangeQualityLevel
+  - indicate a quality level in percentage from 0 to 100
+  - Not yet supported by ST API